Uckfield’s First Virtual Carnival

 Saturday 5th September, 2020

-We are sure it will come as no surprise that Uckfield Carnival will not be able to take place this September in the way it has for nearly 200 years.
-The Covid-19 pandemic and the various restrictions mean it would be both difficult and irresponsible of us to try to go ahead with our normal carnival weekend and parades.
+We are sure it will come as no surprise that Uckfield Carnival could not take place this September in the way it has for nearly 200 years.
+The Covid-19 pandemic and the various restrictions mean it would have been both difficult and irresponsible of us to try to go ahead with our normal carnival weekend and parades.

 The origins of the Uckfield Bonfire & Carnival Society go back to 1827 when shop traders organised a Carnival on a Wednesday afternoon.